PoisotLab/ms_mangal_synthesis/manuscript.md

 structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallStou15]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.

-@DallPois17
+Finally, this approach to prediction which neglects the composition of networks is justified by the fact that even in the presence of strong compositional turnover, network structure tends to be maintained at very large spatial scales [@DallPois17].

 ## Active development and data contribution